jachaksekhon/linkedin-clone/README.md

 ![image](https://github.com/jachaksekhon/linkedin-clone/assets/75883758/1faad55b-57b1-4a87-9de6-9c4005c16add)

-Reacts built in components such as useSelector & useDispatch were used to fetch current instances of user logins Reacts built in components such as useEffect loaded content based on user logins Posts were added to firebase through firebases built in functionalities
+Reacts built in components such as useSelector & useDispatch were used to fetch current instances of user logins\n Reacts built in components such as useEffect loaded content based on user logins\n Posts were added to firebase through firebases built in functionalities\n

 Link to the application: https://linkedinclone-909c1.web.app/